» Developer guides / KerasNLP / Getting Started with KerasNLP

 Introduction

 KerasNLP is a natural language processing library that supports users through their entire development cycle.
 Our workflows are built from modular components that have state-of-the-art preset weights and architectures when used out-of-the-box and are easily customizable when more control is needed.
-We emphasize in-graph computation for all workflows so that developers can expect easy productionization using the TensorFlow ecosystem.

 This library is an extension of the core Keras API; all high-level modules are Layers or Models.
 If you are familiar with Keras, congratulations!
 You already understand most of KerasNLP.